National Story Telling, Festival Day 1

 For lunch we went a little further than most places, we walked a block away and up a hill to have soup and cornbread with homemade dessert at the Mustard Seed Meeting House.
 It was a delicious and friendly break.

-This was the first time that I enjoyed story telling as a large scale formal performance and the event does cause one to explore the importance and value of story telling, as an art, as therapy as song, as history and culture.
-It is a defining part of our lives.
 My father is the primary teller in our family.
 He can get so excited that the tears roll down his face while he leads the room in laughter.
 Family stories remind us who we are.
 I think that story telling is where Russ’ Alabama family culture and mine overlap in the most comfortable of ways.
-Today was a pleasant new experience and a trip home at the same time.
+Today was a pleasant new experience and a trip back home at the same time.
 I look forward to the rest of the weekend.